 Similarly, Anthony Devas' 1955 portrait of Dorothy Tutin as Joan of Arc in 'The Lark' is pared down and devoid of armour or swords.
-Instead, the focus is centered on Joan's uncompromising gaze.
+Instead, the focus is centred on Joan's uncompromising gaze.
 She comes across as a headstrong modern woman, reflecting shifting attitudes to femininity.
 Devas' portrayal of Joan of Arc also foreshadowed the arrival of Otto Preminger's 1957 film Saint Joan, starring Jean Seberg sporting androgynous, cropped hair.

 In 1909, the Parisian hairdresser Antoine Cierplikowski had drawn inspiration from Joan's cropped hair to create the fashionable bob cut.
 Cropped hair for women become the iconic hairstyle of the 1920s and was associated with the new 'modern' and liberated woman.
 It also became a way for women loving women to identify one another.
 This queer coded language would include suits and monocles, reclaiming traditionally masculine fashion.
 A feminist and queered reclaiming and reinterpretation of Joan of Arc?

 When we consider historical representations of women with swords, the male gaze weaves in and out of many of these depictions.